 I started writing fiction in 2005 when God gave me the idea for a contemporary novel based on the story of Esther.
 After working on that book for several years, despite being a finalist in several fiction contests, I finally set it aside to work on a historical novel.
 But when Write Integrity Press announced the Books of Hope Contest in 2012, I pulled it out again, applied what I had been learning as I studied the craft, and submitted it.
 For Such a Moment won the Books of Hope Contest and was published in June 2013 as my debut novel.
 It’s the first in the Mended Vessels Series of contemporary stories based on Biblical women.

 I’ve lived in Kansas, Kentucky, Connecticut, Minnesota, and South Carolina.
-My husband of 41 years and I have two wonderful children, and they and their precious spouses have given us 3 delightful grandsons.
+My husband of 41 years and I have two wonderful children, and they and their precious spouses have given us 3 delightful grandsons and one granddaughter.
 In addition to writing fiction, I enjoy vacationing with the whole family and creating a story/picture book about the trip for our grandsons.

 Oh, and I love hats.